AijaRe/42Porto_get_next_line/README.md

 RETURN VALUES
 If successful, get_next_line returns a string with the full line ending in a line break (`\n`) when there is one.
 If an error occurs, or there's nothing more to read, it returns NULL.
+BONUS
+Read from multiple file descriptors at the same time.

 More info in the pdf.